Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

 In this blog post, we will discuss how configuring identity providers on Confluent Cloud allows you to manage application access without depending on user accounts.
 This section covers various aspects of configuring and managing identity providers for OAuth/OIDC.

-Confluent OAuth uses the OAuth 2.0 protocol for authentication and authorization.
-OAuth is a widely-used standard that provides temporary access tokens to clients.
-These tokens allow clients to access and use Confluent Cloud resources and data on behalf of a user or application.

 # **Pros and Cons of Using OAuth**

 ## **Pros:**